top of page

 The rest period is not a break; it is a tactical recharge.

 • If you want Hypertrophy: You are training the Glycolytic System.
-You need the 60-seconds just clear the smoke so you can keep working just hard enough.
+You need roughly 60 to 90 seconds—just enough to clear the metabolic "smoke" so you can keep working just hard enough to force the body to build more muscular "real estate."

 Training Goal